Profile of a Successful Change Leader: Top 4 Attributes

 The best change leaders are expert strategists.
 Once they have identified goals and accountabilities, they set about planning how to achieve it.
 They know how to develop an implementable road map for success that includes time lines, provides resources, defines priorities, details behaviors, and assigns tasks and metrics.

-By the same token, they know how to include employees at all levels in the plan to ensure that the employees believe the change to be achievable as well as desirable.
+They also go out of their way to actively include employees at all levels in the plan to ensure that the employees believe the change is achievable and worthwhile.

 3. Bridging the Gaps